automl/HpBandSter/docs/source/quickstart.rst

 .. literalinclude:: ../../hpbandster/examples/example_3_local_parallel_processes.py
     :lines: 30-33

-| You can download the source code here [ADD LINK!!].
+| You can download the source code here :doc:`here <auto_examples/example_3_local_parallel_processes>`
-  Try running the script in three different shells, twice with the `--worker` flag and see what happens.
+  Try running the script in three different shells, twice with the `--worker` flag.
-  To see what is happening, the logging level for this script is set to *INFO*, so you can see messages from the master and the workers.
+  To see what is happening, the logging level for this script is set to *INFO*, so messages from the optimizer and the workers are shown.

+.. _example 4:

 4. A Distributed Run on a Cluster with a Shared File System
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++